From the Carlitz exponential to Drinfeld modular forms: Some quotient spaces

 \subsection{$A$-periodic functions over $\Omega$}

-The analogue for $A=\FF_q[\theta]$ acting by translations on $\Omega$ of the simple claim over $\CC$ of the beginning of \S \ref{elementary-statement} and the proof in \S \ref{digression} is not as easy to prove but it is true.
+We suppose that $A=\FF_q[\theta]$ all along this subsection.
+The analogue for $\Omega=\CC_\infty\setminus K_\infty$ of the simple claim over $\CC$ of the beginning of \S \ref{elementary-statement} and the proof in \S \ref{digression} is not as easy to prove but it is true, and not too difficult.
 In fact, the following result holds:

 \begin{Proposition} Let $f:\Omega\rightarrow\CC_\infty$ be an analytic function such that $f(z+a)=f(z)$ for all $a\in A$.
 Then, there exists $S\in|\CC_\infty^\times|$, $S<1$, such that